Aryan Khan case witness says he was made to sign blank papers, overheard call about Rs 18 crore deal

 Sail claimed that after the phone call, Gosavi, D’Souza and a woman, Pooja Dadlani, held a meeting inside a car.
 Dadlani is the manager of Shah Rukh Khan, according to media reports.
 However, the affidavit does not mention anything on this.

+On Sunday afternoon, Sail told reporters that the meeting took place at Lower Parel area of Mumbai in the early hours of October 3.

-“Till such time we reached Lower Parel [from NCB office for the metting] KP Gosavi was talking to Sam on the phone and stated that you put a bomb of 25 crores and lets settle at 18 final because we have to give 8 crores to Sameer Wankhede,” the affidavit quoted Sail as saying.
+“Till such time we reached Lower Parel [from NCB office for the meeting] KP Gosavi was talking to Sam on the phone and stated that you put a bomb of [Rs] 25 crores and lets settle at 18 final because we have to give 8 crores to Sameer Wankhede,” the affidavit quoted Sail as saying.

 In his affidavit, Sail also claimed that a Narcotics Control Bureau official had asked him to sign on 10 blank papers.
 This was after Gosavi instructed Sail to sign as a panch (witness) in the case.